 Havel suffers another health scare during the year, once more coming close to death after two operations on a ruptured intestine.

 2002 - In July a fresh bout of bronchitis forces Havel to abandon a trip to France.
 He spends a week receiving treatment in a Prague military hospital before retiring to the presidential chateau in Lany, outside the capital, to convalesce.
-His respiratory condition will flare again in October.
+His respiratory condition flares again in October.

 "I've been president for long enough," he says, "And I'm not in the best of health.
 I'm feeling somewhat tired, feeling the need to absorb, to experience, to write.
 Definitely, I would not accept another candidacy. ...